 Super quick to make and with 3 ingredients only, this Stewed Rhubarb Recipe makes a delicious fruity sauce that can be used to top your favourite desserts, cakes, yogurt or sweet breakfast dishes!

 Made with 3 ingredients only, this is simply the best stewed rhubarb recipe ever.
-And can easily be customised with the addition of your favourite spices, condiments or even fruits!
+Just like Stewed Pears in Winter, this recipe can easily be customised with the addition of your favourite spices, condiments or even fruits!

 Rhubarb Stew Ingredients

 3 Ingredients is all it takes to make this recipe (scroll down to recipe card for all quantities):

 You can use any type of rhubarb you want for this recipe.
 The one I find here is Red Rhubarb, but Green Rhubarb will work fine as well.